nsxsnx/exim_ldap_lists/README.rst

 Just change your preferencies at the very beginning of the script to connect to your LDAP server.

-Run script with cron:
+Run script with cron as root:

-crontab -e
+sudo crontab -e

 Add line:

 07 01 * * * cd /root/py-ldap_list_4_exim && /usr/local/bin/poetry run python3 ./ldap_lists_4_exim/ldap_lists_4_exim.py